nabeelsherazi/rtplot/README.md

 _Author: Nabeel Sherazi, sherazi.n@husky.neu.edu_

 Have you ever noticed how if you want to plot a data stream in real time using matplotlib, it's uhhhhhh absolutely impossible?
 Like something about FuncAnimation and threading and basically all of this stuff -- IT'S SO FRICKING HARD TO JUST PLOT A DATA STREAM IN REAL TIME.

 Well I Googled about this for like six hours and found literally not a single library that would just let me looking at a frickin stream of numbers in real time.
 So I said okay fine I'll just frickin write it myself and then put it out there so no one ever has to struggle with this again.

 ## Presenting: rtplot -- it's real time plotting, but it's actually easy!!!
 For once!!!

 Literally just import it.
 Start a plot.
 Push data to the plot whenever you want.
 Or don't.
-It literally doesn't matter. rtplot can do real-time XY plots and real time timeseries (single variable) data.
+It literally doesn't matter. rtplot can do real-time XY plots, 3D plots, and timeseries (single variable) data.
 It's so sweet.
 It can do multiple plots too.
 Like 20 timeseries at once.
 At 60 fps.
 Seriously.

 ## Usage